- Calendar of Events

 - Where Do I Go?
 Who Should I See

 Q. Who can help me with making an exception to an academic policy?

-A. You will need to contact Associate Dean for Academic Affairs, Fred Cheever.
-His office is located in the Dean’s Suite, 215 on the second floor.
+A. You will need to contact Associate Dean for Academic Affairs, Viva Moffat.
+Her office is located in the Dean’s Suite, 215 on the second floor.

 Q. Who do I see about ADA accommodations?

 Q. How important is it to take Bar related classes in law school?

 A. Studies have shown that there is no correlation between classes taken in law school and bar passage rates.
 The law as it is taught in law school differs from the law as it is tested on the bar exam.
 First of all, state specific law is not tested on the bar exam.
 Most of the subjects on the multi-state bar exam are first year subjects (Torts, Constitutional Law, Property, Contracts, Criminal Procedure, Evidence, and Criminal Law).
 You will have a good working knowledge of these subjects when you begin to prepare for the bar exam.